stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 This structural sobriety paradoxically grants developers the freedom to build increasingly complex layers (LLMs, Agentic systems, AGI), knowing that the foundational relationship between speed, alignment, and noise is explicitly named and monitored.

-#### 1.3 Beyond Empirical Truth: Opening a New Field of Exploration
+#### 1.3 Beyond Empirical Truth: Opening a New Field of Exploration by the creation of a chimera

-The real value of the $H_{SAFE}$ core is not to provide a static mathematical proof, but to exist as a **fertile heuristic**.
+The real value of the $H_{SAFE}$ core is not to provide a static mathematical proof, but to exist as a **fertile heuristic chimera**.
 By naming these three fundamental vectors, it opens a field of exploration that is far from a settled "truth"—it is an invitation to research.

 It serves as a conceptual bridge, moving from the "black box" of statistical empiricism toward a structured, qualitative reasoning of machine sovereignty.
 It is not an end point, but a point of departure for the next generation of resilient AI.

-#### 1.4 An Open Paradigm for Independent and free Innovation by Exploration
-This protocol is deliberately released under **Creative Commons CC BY-NC-SA 4.0**.
-This choice is a strategic commitment to the global scientific and independent community:

-* **Beyond Big Tech Dictates:** By making this "raw engine" accessible, we empower university researchers, independent engineers, and coders to work outside the immediate pressure of commercial profitability.
-* **A Collaborative Foundation:** This formula is a starting point, not a finality.
-It is designed to be developed, refined, and complexified by those seeking to explore a new paradigm of AI stability.
-* **Sovereign Evolution:** It offers a path for the emergence of an AI that is fundamentally safe by design, built on a shared, transparent, and unbreakable logical core.

 ---
 *From performance to reliability.
 From external constraints to internal mathematical necessity.*